Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 • If your strategy includes broad internal distribution of BI content, licensing and capacity sizing should be evaluated together—not separately.

 • Treat capacity as shared infrastructure: define which workloads get priority, and put guardrails around dev/test/prod usage.
+We go deeper in Fabric multi-tenancy, licensing and cost control.

 AI & Copilot in Fabric: what it is (and how to adopt responsibly)